Tuesday, May 1, 12:15 pm- 1:30 pm

 - Prof. Shubha Ghosh, Crandall Melvin Professor of Law & Director, Technology Commercialization Law Program, Syracuse University College of Law

-- Dr. Cynthia A. Webb, Senior Partner, Webb & Co.: Overcoming obstacles to patent protection for natural products
+- Dr. Cynthia A. Webb, Partner, Luthi+Webb, The Intellectual Property Group: Overcoming obstacles to patent protection for natural products

 - Ms. Manisha Desai, Assistant General Patent Counsel at Eli Lilly and Company